The Ultimate Guide to DPF Filters & DEF Systems on Semi Trucks

 DPF and DEF systems aren’t related in any way.
 But they’re both critical aftertreatment systems for toxic exhaust emissions on a big rig.

-Diesel Particulate Filters: The History, The Controversy
+Diesel Particulate Filters: The History & Evolution

 Federal law mandates that DPF, DEF, and SCR system cannot be removed if they're factory installed.

 Needless to say, these aftermarket treatment systems are a bit controversial; some drivers complain they decrease fuel economy and increase backflow – AND they aren’t cheap to replace.
-A new DPF or DEF filter can cost thousands of dollars.

 What is a DEF (Diesel Exhaust Fluid) Filter?